I love making custom jewelry and I enjoy giving tips on how to do so.

 - Let it harden in the mold for at least 24 hours.
 I suggest waiting 48 hours to make sure everything is completely set.

 - Remove the rings from the mold.
-They'll typically have a few imperfections, which is usually caused by overpouring.
+They'll typically have a few imperfections, which are usually caused by overpouring.
 You can cut off or grind away any sharp edges.
 Do this step gently to prevent the resin from getting scratched or damaged.
 Try using the following items to get a finer edge:

 - Cuticle scissors